 The MANCYFIT Fleece-Lined Long-Sleeve Base Layer comes in multiple solid colors and patterns, including ultra-cute stripes and polka dots.

 This base layer comes with a 30-day, money-back guarantee if you are unsatisfied with this fleece-lined top for any reason.
 This top is available for men, too.

 However, having also worn base layers made of polyester blends, I feel these are a good choice, too.
 They also have a lower price point than Merino wool base layers.

-The primary downside to polyester blends is that they can hold onto odors.
+The downside to polyester blends is that they can hold onto odors.
 More so than Merino wool.
 For challenging, sweat-inducing hikes, consider two base layers.

 So long as you stay away from cotton, you’ll be in good shape.
-The fabric won’t keep you warm for long and you’ll surely wind up cold and uncomfortable by hike’s end.
+The fabric won’t keep you warm for long and you’ll wind up cold and uncomfortable by hike’s end.